 So it is quite possible that more law enforcement officers will confront Tannerite and those using these binary explosives during recreation or other uses.
 Officers need to become very familiar with their local laws concerning the use of Tannerite or other types of explosives.
 This includes the transportation and storage of these products.
 ANFO can be rendered safe by being soaked in water, but if it is mixed and stored in hard containers that may be more difficult to accomplish.
 This is where an EOD Team or Fire Department Hazardous Materials Team should take over responsibility for clean-up.

 Alone, each component is relatively harmless.
-Even when they’re mixed binary explosives require a heat source or explosive action to create the explosion, but are much less stable then when separated.
+Even when they’re mixed binary explosives require a heat source or explosive action to create the explosion, but are much less stable than when separated.
 The video below shows a different kind of binary explosive than Tannerite, but see how just a single drop of the binary explosive can be extremely destructive.

 BATFE Regulations on Binary Explosives